Get all the latest data for Algeria

 How do I confirm there are no liens in Algeria right now?

-One common type of lien to specifically ask about is a mortgage (hypothèque) registered by a bank or creditor, which would transfer with the property and potentially make you responsible for the seller's debt if not properly cleared before the sale.
+One particularly common type of encumbrance that buyers should specifically ask about in Algeria is an undisclosed mortgage or guarantee registered by a bank in connection with a previous owner's loan, since these rights follow the property and not the person if they are not cleared before the sale completes.

 How do I check zoning and permitted use in Algeria right now?

-The authority you should use to check zoning and permitted use for a property in Algeria is the local municipality (commune) or wilaya urbanism services, which administer building permits and land-use classifications for their jurisdiction.
+The authority you should consult to check zoning and permitted use for a property in Algeria is the local commune or wilaya-level urbanism department (Direction de l'Urbanisme et de la Construction), which manages and applies the local urban planning documents that determine what a plot or building can legally be used for.

 Can I get a mortgage as a foreigner in Algeria, and on what terms?